scholarslab/scholarslab.github.io/collections/_events/second-tuesday-forum-2024-09.md

 end_time: '15:30:00'
 layout: events
 location: 'Virtual & Shannon Library 308'
-title: 'Second Tuesday Forum: TBA'
+title: 'Second Tuesday Forum: TEI in Static Site Generators'
 slug: second-tuesday-forum-2024-09
 ---

-More details and registration information to come.
+Join us in the Scholars' Lab for our September Second Tuesday Forum.
+[Jeremy Boggs](/people/jeremy-boggs/) will share some ongoing plans for using the Gatsby static site generator with the [CETEIcean](https://github.com/TEIC/CETEIcean) toolkit to easily publish TEI documents on the Web.